CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'every_op' `RangeSetBlaze` and `Roaring` Results and Conclusion

-When the number of ranges (or clumps) is very small, `RangeSetBlaze` operates on the data 1000's of times faster than `Roaring`.
-As the number of clumps goes into the 100's and 1000's, it is still 10 to 30 times faster.
-When the number of ranges get even larger, it is slightly faster.
+When the number of ranges (or clumps) is very small, `RangeSetBlaze` operates on the data thousands of times faster than `Roaring`.
+As the number of clumps goes into the hundreds and low thousands, it is still roughly 10 to 900 times faster.
+At the largest clump counts tested, the two are roughly comparable — `RangeSetBlaze` is no longer clearly ahead, and `Roaring` may be marginally faster.

 The plot shows the results for intersection, `Roaring`'s fastest operator on this data.